Southeastern United States: Climate

 Most of the southeastern part of the United States is dominated by the humid subtropical climate (Cfa/Cwa).
 As one nears the southern portion of Florida, the climate gradually becomes tropical, as the winter season and all months have a mean temperature above 64.4 F (the defined coldest monthly mean temperature of tropical climates).

 Seasonally, summers are generally hot and humid throughout the entire region.
 The Bermuda High pumps hot and moist air mass from the tropical Atlantic Ocean and eastern Gulf of Mexico westward toward the southeast United States, creating the typical sultry tropical summers.
 Daytime highs are often in the upper 80s to lower 90s F. Rainfall is summer concentrated along the Gulf Coast and the South Atlantic coast from Norfolk, Virginia southward, reaching a sharp summer monsoon-like pattern over peninsular Florida, with dry winters and wet summers.
 Sunshine is abundant across the southeastern United States in summer, as the rainfall often comes in quick, but intense downpours.
 The mid-South, especially Tennessee, and the northern halves of Mississippi, Alabama, and Georgia, have maximum monthly rainfall amounts in winter and spring, owing to copious Gulf moisture and clashes between warm, moist air from the Gulf of Mexico and cold, dry air from Canada during the cold season.
 In this area, December, March, or April are typically the wettest months; August to October, the driest months (for example, in Tupelo, MS, Huntsville, AL and Memphis, TN).
+The region is also part of Dixie Alley and are prone to Tornadoes particularly in states such as Alabama, Kentucky, Louisiana, Mississippi and Tennessee.

 Winters are cool in the northern areas like Tennessee, Virginia, Maryland, and western North Carolina, with average high temperatures in the 45 F range in January.
 Farther south, winters become milder across interior eastern North and South Carolina, Georgia, and Alabama, with average January highs in the 53 F range.
 As one nears the Gulf of Mexico, coastal plain, and coastal areas of Georgia and the Carolinas, winters become warm, with daytime highs near or over 60 F. Once in Florida, daytime highs are above 70 F from just south of St. Augustine on the Atlantic coast and Clearwater on the Gulf Of Mexico.
 Extreme southern Florida has the warmest winter temperatures (mid 70's F) in the United States.
 Winters tend to be very dry and sunny across Florida, with a gradual increase in winter rainfall with increasing latitude, especially west of the Appalachian Mountains.